-- There are two projects, one (1) mid-term exam, and one (1) final exam to be evaluated in this course. - Use of books, notes, other copied materials, computers or cell phones are not allowed during exams.
+- There are one (1) project, one (1) mid-term exam, two (2) assignments, and one (1) final exam to be evaluated in this course. - Use of books, notes, other copied materials, computers or cell phones are not allowed during exams.